nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 > lucas washington

 From here, I tried to run a dictionary attack on this login page using `hydra` with all of the information we have obtained so far.
-We have a bunch of potential usernames and a password / username wordlist (spellnames.txt).
-Of course, we also have our trusty rockyou.txt wordlist to fall back on.
 Unfortunately, after trying for hours, I was unable to enumerate any valid credentials.

 Hitting this dead-end, I then tried using `sqlmap` to see if the login form is susceptible to greater SQLi payloads.